ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Simplified-Nanite-Virtualized-Geometry-In-MiniEngine.md

 </p>

 ## Persistent Culling

-Unreal's Nanite build a BVH structure offline to accelerate the run-time cluster group culling.
-SimNanite removes the BVH culling and iterates the DAG cluster group naively.
+I tried to implement a DAG transversal at first.
+But I found it was too complicated to traverse to DAG in the compute shader.
+So I finally use the BVH structure to traverse the cluster group on GPU, which is same as the unreal does.

+UE's Nanite use the MPMC ( Multiple Producers, Single Consumer ) model to transverse the BVH structure.
+What's more, it integrates the cluster culling into BVH culling shader for latency hide. **In SimNanite, we have implemented the two features (MPMC and integrate cluster culling) mentioned above.**

 Build Scene Vertex Buffer

 Global Cluster Index Offset

-Init Persistent Culling
+# Cluster Culling
-1.group thread index 0, allocate the block